 How This Shows Up in Driven Women

-Camille, 41, is a senior director at a pharmaceutical company.
+Meera, 41, is a senior director at a pharmaceutical company.
 She came to therapy after her second engagement ended — both times, she described, for the same underlying reason: she couldn’t tolerate her partner’s emotional needs.
 “I’d get irritated, then guilty about the irritation, then I’d pull away,” she told me.
 “And I’d watch myself do it and not be able to stop.”

-When Camille began working on a genogram, the pattern became visible almost immediately.
+When Meera began working on a genogram, the pattern became visible almost immediately.
 On her mother’s side, across four generations, every relationship between the women and their partners was coded as distant-hostile.
 Her great-grandmother had been widowed young and raised children alone with what family stories described as “strength” — a word that, in context, described a kind of sealed emotional self-sufficiency.
 Her grandmother had stayed in a cold marriage for decades.
 Her mother had divorced twice and spoken about emotional need — in herself or in others — with barely concealed contempt.

-Camille saw herself in that lineage immediately.
+Meera saw herself in that lineage immediately.
 She hadn’t learned to be cold.
 She’d inherited a survival strategy that had been refined across four generations of women who hadn’t been safe enough to be soft.
 The genogram didn’t fix that.
 But it reframed it — from a character flaw to a transmission.
 And that reframe opened a door that hadn’t been open before.

 This is one of the most consistent things I see in driven, ambitious women doing this work: the genogram almost always reveals that the patterns causing the most pain aren’t personal failures.
 They’re inherited adaptations.
 The woman who can’t ask for help learned it from a mother who learned it from her mother.
 The woman who stays in relationships too long — or leaves them too quickly — is often enacting a script that was written before she was born.
 If you’ve ever wondered whether your childhood was really that bad, the genogram often answers that question not through memory alone but through pattern recognition — because the patterns don’t lie.
 That doesn’t mean she can’t change it.
 But she has to see it first.

-Elena, 37, runs operations for a tech startup and describes herself as “someone who doesn’t do drama.”
+Yasmin, 37, runs operations for a tech startup and describes herself as “someone who doesn’t do drama.”
 She came to therapy because her boss — a charismatic, unpredictable CEO — had reduced her to a version of herself she didn’t recognize.
-When we built her genogram, Elena discovered something she’d never named: her father had been exactly this type of person.
+When we built her genogram, Yasmin discovered something she’d never named: her father had been exactly this type of person.
 Brilliant, magnetic, unpredictable.
 The “don’t do drama” stance was her childhood adaptation — freeze, comply, make yourself useful, stay useful.
 Her genogram didn’t just explain why this job felt familiar.
 It explained why it felt inescapable.

 For many ambitious women, building a genogram is the first time they’ve seen their family — not as a collection of memories and anecdotes — but as a system with logic, rules, and transmission pathways.
 That shift in perspective is often the beginning of something important.
 It can also illuminate patterns of childhood emotional neglect that weren’t visible because neglect, by its nature, is defined by what was absent.